 If more than one tissue sample is needed, the process will be repeated several times.
 Each time, the needle will be inserted through the same incision.
 You will have to hold your breath while each sample is retrieved.

 For larger tissue samples, your physician may use a needle core biopsy.
-In this procedure, the physician removes a larger sample of kidney tissue using a spring-loaded needle.
+In this procedure, the doctor removes a larger sample of kidney tissue using a spring-loaded needle.
 If you are having a needle core biopsy, you will hear a loud clicking or popping sound when the tissue sample is being removed.

-After the sample is retrieved, pressure will be applied to the biopsy site until any bleeding has stopped and a bandage will be applied over the incision site.
+After the sample is retrieved, pressure will be applied to the biopsy site until any bleeding has stopped, and a bandage will be applied over the incision site.

 Depending on your physical condition and medical history, your doctor may recommend an open biopsy.
 Usually, you will have this type of biopsy if you have had problems with bleeding or blood clotting in the past, or if you have only one kidney.